solana-foundation/developer-content/content/guides/dapps/cash-app.md

 Next, we need to update the buttons to deposit and withdraw funds.
 Go to the `AccountButtonGroup` function.

-To be able to call and execute an instruction from the deployed solana program, we can use the program namespaces which map one-to-one to program methods and accounts.
+To be able to call and execute an instruction from the deployed Solana program, we can use the program namespaces which map one-to-one to program methods and accounts.